polyaxon/polyaxon/docs/guides/best-practices-for-deploying-polyaxon.md

 ## Database high availability

 If you are running Polyaxon in production mode, we suggest that you keep your database "safe" and highly available.
-We reference document on how to achieve High Available Database on Polyaxon in this [guide](/configuration/postgresql-ha/).
+We provide a reference document on how to achieve High Available Database on Polyaxon in this [guide](/configuration/postgresql-ha/).

-Since stateful application are very hard to setup on a Kubernetes cluster we suggest that teams who are serious about their deployment t o look at our configuration for using external Database with Polyaxon.
+Stateful application are very hard to setup correctly on a Kubernetes cluster, so to achieve Postgres HA, we suggest that to look at setting an external Database with Polyaxon.

 We also recommend users to take snapshots and backups before going through a migration, this is particularly important if an upgrade contains DB or Data migrations.